malsadev/StudentCourseBooking-SEG2105-Group6/README.md

 After pushing, navigate to the github repo and create your pull request (PR) and add PR reviewers.
 Choose at least 2 members from the team.

-**Please don't merge your PR's before reviewers have a chance to review your changes** this will avoid having to rollback versions (which is time consuming).
+**Please don't merge your PR's before review process is complete** this will avoid having to rollback versions (which is time consuming).

 After reviewe process is complete, merge your PR.